See how we charge consumer credit firms annual fees based on the data in the CCR002 or CCR007. Find out what you need to report.

 For example, you charge a customer £200 interest and £30 fees on a loan agreement in the period.
 You should report £230.

-If you sell goods or services on an interest-free arrangement, and you charge no fees or equivalent, you should report using the ‘proxy’ measure of income.
+If your main business is to provide goods or services, and you charge no fees or equivalent, you should report using the ‘proxy’ measure of income.
 This is calculated as:

 (5% + Bank of England base rate) x (amounts received under agreements)

 For example, you allow a customer to pay in 24 monthly instalments for services you provide.
 You receive 12 payments of £100 in the period.
 The Bank of England base rate at your reporting date is 0.1%.
 You should report (£1,200 x 5.10%) = £61.